Recycling Proof Patterns in Coq: Case Studies: Introduction

-\textbf{User Scenario 4} considers the problem of proof-pattern discovery in a different light.
-In User Scenarios 1-3, there was always an interesting underlying proof pattern hidden in the big proof libraries, ``waiting'' to be discovered.
+\textbf{User Scenario 2} considers the problem of proof-pattern discovery in a different light.
+In User Scenario 1, there was always an interesting underlying proof pattern hidden in the big proof libraries, ``waiting'' to be discovered.
 What if, despite the user's hope that one library may contain similar proof strategies to another, the actual proofs are in fact too different to be recycled?
 Section~\ref{sec:nash} studies the results that ML4PG obtains working with two different Coq libraries formalising results from game theory~\cite{Ves06,nash}.
-One might hope that they contain similar proof patterns, since they formalise the same subject domain; but in fact, ML4PG shows that the actual proof strategies used in \cite{Ves06} and \cite{nash} are completely different.
-It is the opposite situation to User Scenario 2, where common proof patterns were found despite the fact that the libraries were coming from three different domains.
-This ``negative'' output given by ML4PG may in reality save user's time inspecting these libraries manually.
+One might hope that they contain similar proof patterns, since they formalise the same subject domain; but in fact, ML4PG shows that the actual proof strategies used in \cite{nash} and \cite{Ves06} are completely different.
+This ``negative'' output given by ML4PG may in reality save the user's time inspecting these libraries manually.